 For nonprofits, the end of the year can be both stressful and exciting.
 Because this can be such a hectic time for nonprofits, OneCause has put together the ultimate guide to end-of-year giving programs.
 Let’s face it – the end of the year is crazy enough without having to worry about running successful giving campaigns.
 This guide is your answer to streamlining end-of-year giving process for ongoing success.

 The end of the year is one of the most important times for nonprofit organizations to maximize donations.
 It’s estimated that over 17% of all giving happens in the last month of the year.
 While this means that there is more money coming in than any other time of the year, it means that more nonprofits are clamoring for a piece of the pie.

 To plan and implement a well run and successful end-of-year giving program, get a running start and leverage as many available resources as possible.

 While planning and implementing end-of-year giving campaigns well in advance may seem like a no-brainer, nonprofits are usually scrambling at the end of the year to catch up on projected donations.
 This mad dash to the finish line can lead to unnecessary stress, chaos, and, unfortunately, poorly planned campaigns.

 The months of November and December are two of the biggest months of the year for nonprofit organizations.
 Many industry thought leaders envision nonprofits to be locked in an uphill climb come the winter as fewer corporations and individual donors give to charity.
 To cut through the noise early on in the game and capture donor attention, nonprofit teams can:

 Don’t worry, we get it – talking about planning is pretty easy, but actually taking action is another step.
-Here’s the proactive nonprofit manager’s ultimate guide to building and implementing successful end-of-year giving campaigns.
+Keep reading for the proactive nonprofit manager’s ultimate guide to building and implementing successful end-of-year giving campaigns.

 The best place to start when building the ultimate end-of-year giving campaign is, well, right at the beginning.
 Nonprofit leadership teams should already have the end-of-year programs earmarked as critical, and this means planning out in advance what the goals of these programs are.